profsmucker/ta-works/taworks/README.md

 1. Follow ssh instructions above to get into the box
 2. Enter `sudo -i -u postgres`
 3. Enter `psql taform`
 4. Enter `\dt` -> verify all the tables are there, look for the prefix ta_form.
-We currrently have a table for application, course, student and temp_course
+We currently have a table for application, course, student and temp_course
 _after running the queries below, you will need to press `q` to get out of it_
 5. Enter `select * from taform_course;` to see courses uploaded to the database.
 6. Enter `select * from taform_application;` to see applications, there should be 1 created for each course
 7. After new course uploads, you can verify applications table are empty

-### Running the Virtual Enviornment
+### Running the Virtual Environment
 1. Enter `source ~/venv/bin/activate`

 ### Running Migrations